hertzmann/hertzmann.github.io/_posts/2023-03-01-ai-art-analogies.md

 **The Subtext**: Training a model on data is a completely valid thing to do.

 **How It's Misleading**:
 To say that an "AI" algorithm works "just like" how a person does is wrong and misleading.
 [Computers are not people, and humans are not CPUs.](/2022/09/04/computationalism.html) We are not explainable by algorithms, and we have a higher moral status than machines.
-Even the term [machine learning is misleading](https://arxiv.org/abs/2104.12871) when it leads people to equate ML with human learning.
+Even the term ["machine learning" is misleading](https://arxiv.org/abs/2104.12871) when it leads people to equate ML with human learning.
 To say that "it's just like how humans learn" dismisses legitimate concerns with the ways these algorithms process data—and, besides, there are limits on when it's ok for humans to copy.

 # Sampling and Collage

-In music, sampling involves taking bits of pieces of sounds and reusing them in new ways, from musique concrète to hip-hop and beyond.
-In visual art, collage and photomontage involves cutting out photos and putting them together in new ways.
+In music, sampling involves taking bits sounds and reusing them in new ways, from musique concrète to hip-hop and beyond.
+In visual art, collage and photomontage involve cutting out photos and putting them together in new ways.

 **How It's Useful**:
 Remix in hip-hop and electronic music revealed to a lot of people how reusing existing elements can be transformative and create new art forms.